 Roberta De Monticelli, who met Jeanne Hersch and tried to maintain alive her memory in Switzerland and Italy, perfectly grasps the conclusion of this articulated pedagogy of life.
 If, at the beginning of every study of the history of philosophy, everyone learns that the philosopher moves from wonder, De Monticelli observes that for Hersch the mute and unarmed émerveillement is not sufficient.
-Candor as desire of communication must be added immediately to the initial surprise: coming back to the Platonic philosopher, going out from the cavern and the consequent émerveillement are only a part of the process of the awakening, since the story goes on and the philosopher needs to come back to the cavern, in order to communicate to the others what he has discovered - even if he will die for this.
+Candor as desire of communication must be added immediately to the initial surprise: coming back to the Platonic philosopher, going out from the cavern and the consequent émerveillement are only a part of the philosopher needs to come back to the cavern, in order to communicate to the others what he has discovered - even if he will die for this.
 This is the true philosophical